 The CNS has to filter the overwhelming stream of information provided by the various sense organs, while optimizing detection of behaviorally relevant information.
 One prominent sensory filtering phenomenon is prepulse inhibition (PPI), which is thought of as a sensory gate that attenuates inputs of a secondary event (pulse) while a preceding event (prepulse) is being processed.
-Deficits in PPI are observed in a range of information processing and attention disorders, notable in schizophrenia.
+Deficits in PPI are observed in a range of information processing and attention disorders, notably schizophrenia.
 However the cellular mechanisms underlying PPI have remained largely elusive.
-We have begun to determine these mechanisms, by exploiting our recent description of PPI in the goldfish auditory evoked escape behavior (Neumeister et al. 2008).
-Our electrophysiological results demonstrate an auditory prepulse significantly attenuates the synaptic response to a subsequent sound pulse in the Mauthner cell, thus providing a cellular correlate for PPI with physiological stimuli.
+We have begun to determine these mechanisms in the goldfish auditory evoked startle escape system.
+Our electrophysiological results demonstrate an auditory prepulse significantly attenuates the synaptic response to a subsequent sound pulse in the Mauthner cell, thus provides a cellular correlate for PPI with physiological stimuli.
 Moreover, a prepulse stimulus induces a long-lasting decrease of Mauthner cell excitability, due in part to a change in intrinsic membrane properties.
-Our current focus is to identify the specific mechanisms underlying PPI in the Mauthner cell system and to determine the neurotransmitter/s involved (Medan and Preuss 2011).
+Our current focus is to identify the specific mechanisms underlying PPI in the Mauthner cell system and to determine the neurotransmitter/s involved.

 II.
-Social influence on escape performance in an African cichlid fish
+Social influence on startle escape in an African cichlid fish

-There is great interest in the linkage between environment, behavior and genes and the cellular and systems mechanisms that mediate this linkage.
-In collaboration with the laboratory of Dr. Hans Hofmann (University of Texas at Austin), we could recently demonstrate that the Mauthner cell system can be used as an identifiable target for behavioral, electrophysiological, molecular, and genetic techniques.
-We have found that startle escape behavior is socially regulated in the African cichlid Astatotilapia burtoni (Neumeister et al. 2010).
-In this species, two distinct male phenotypes exist, one dominant and territorial, the other sub-ordinate and non-territorial.
-Field studies suggest that the former are more vulnerable to predation due to their more conspicuous colorful appearance and activity patterns and therefore express adaptive behavioral and physiological changes in their escape response.
+There is great interest in the linkage between environment, behavior and genes and the cellular and systems mechanisms mediating this linkage.
+We have demonstrated that the Mauthner cell system can be used as an identifiable target for behavioral, electrophysiological, molecular, and genetic techniques.
+Startle escape behavior is socially regulated in the African cichlid Astatotilapia burtoni.
+Moreover, we have described plasticity in prepulse inhibition depending on social status in this species.
+A. burtoni is an ideally suited model system because of its naturally occuring, elaborate and reversible social hierarchy of distinct social phenotypes, dominant/territorial and subordinate/non-territorial.
+Field studies suggest the former are more vulnerable to predation due to their more conspicuous, colorful appearance and activity patterns and therefore express adaptive behavioral and physiological changes in their startle escape response.
 We quantify differences in behavioral characteristics and Mauthner cell physiology between the two phenotypes.
-We are also using behavioral pharmacology and electrophysiology to investigate the role of serotonin in modulating Mauthner cell function and have adapted single-cell molecular techniques for identifying the molecular correlates of social regulation at the level of a single cell (Whitaker et al. 2011).
+We also use behavioral pharmacology and electrophysiology to investigate the roles of serotonin and dopamine in modulating Mauthner cell function and have adapted single-cell molecular techniques for identifying the molecular correlates of social regulation at the level of a single cell.

 III.
 Dendritic integration and mechanisms of neural decision-making

 The balance and relative timing of excitation and inhibition is increasingly believed to be of critical importance for sensory coding and neural decision-making in the central nervous system.
 However, the neuronal integration steps that occur within sensorimotor networks in response to sensory input are not well understood due to the limited access to mechanisms at the cellular level, especially in vertebrate neural systems.
 We address this issue by combining electrophysiological and behavioral investigations in the goldfish Mauthner cell system.
-We have shown that we can use quantitative behavioral measures to predict the neural transformation underlying the decision-making process used by the animal to avoid collision with an approaching object (Preuss et al. 2006).
+We quantify behavioral measures to predict the neural transformation underlying the decision-making process used by the animal to avoid collision with an approaching object.
 Our results imply that the threshold (decision) function is the product of a multiplication of excitatory and inhibitory dendritic signals reflecting the increasing retinal image size during object approach.
-We currently test the idea that this multiplication is biophysically implemented by a non-linear interaction at the level of the Mauthner cell.
+We recently have shown this multiplication is biophysically implemented by a non-linear interaction at the level of the Mauthner cell.
 We also ask how the Mauthner cell processes multimodal sensory inputs with different temporal characteristics i.e., gradual visual loom stimuli and abrupt sounds (mimicking a diving bird breaking the water surface) to generate a behavioral decision.